GenericMappingTools/gmt/doc/rst/source/supplements/potential/grdseamount.rst

 .. _-D:

 **-D**\ *unit*
-    Append the unit used for horizontal distances in the input file (see UNITS).
+    Append the unit used for horizontal distances in the input file (see :ref:`Unit_attributes`).
     Does not apply for geographic data (|SYN_OPT-f|) which we convert to km.

 .. _-E: